One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 \subsection{Valued fields}

-For a valued field $K$ the valued field language consists of a two sorted language, with a sort for $K$ and a sort for $\Gamma_{\infty}$, the ring language in $K$, the ordered group language in $\Gamma_{\infty}$ with distinguished point $\infty$ and the function $v:K\to \Gamma_{\infty}$.
-We will use the well known fact that if $K$ is a model of ACVF then $K$ eliminates quantifiers in this language, and the theory of ACVF together with fixing the characteristic and fixing the characteristic of the residue field is complete.
+For a valued field $K$ the valued field language consists of a two sorted language, with a sort for $K$ and a sort for $\Gamma_{\infty}$, the ring language on $K$, the ordered group language on $\Gamma_{\infty}$ with a constant for $\infty$ and the function $v:K\to \Gamma_{\infty}$.
+We will use the well known fact that ACVF eliminates quantifiers in this language, and that the completions of ACVF are determined by fixing the characteristic and fixing the characteristic of the residue field.
+We will also use the fact that ACVF eliminates quantifiers in the language of valued fields with an additional sort $k$ for the residue field, the language of rings on $k$, and a map $K^2\to k$ which to $(a,b)$ associates the residue of $a/b$ in case $b\neq0$ and $a/b\in\Oval$ and which is $0$ otherwise.
+For a proof of this see for example \cite[Theorem 2.1.1]{HHM}.

 Moreover there is a description of the definable sets $X\subset K$ due to Holly.

-\begin{prop} Suppose $K$ is a model of ACVF.
-Suppose $X\subset K$ then $X$ is a disjoint union of Swiss chesses.
-A Swiss cheese is a set of the for $B\setminus C_1\cup\dots C_n$, where $C_i$ or balls or points and $B$ is a ball or $K$ or a point. \end{prop} See \cite{holly-art}.
+Recall that a Swiss cheese in $K$ is a set of the form $B\setminus C_1\cup\dots C_n$, where $B$ is a ball, the whole of $K$ or a singleton, and where $C_i\subsetneq B$ is a ball or a singleton for all $i$.